What happens when my term life insurance policy ends?

 This does not necessarily mean that you should jump the gun and convert your term policy too soon.
 Talk to your insurance agent and a financial advisor to be sure that a permanent policy is right for you before converting your policy.

-If you are not quite ready to part with your term policy, but you want to take advantage of your conversion option, most insurance companies will allow you to convert only a portion of your coverage to permanent life insurance.
+However, if you’re not quite ready to part with your term policy, but want to take advantage of your conversion option, most insurance companies will allow you to convert only a portion of your coverage to permanent life insurance.

 Real Life Example